cacilhas/montegasppa/docs/2020/10/chaos.md

 I’ve been chaotic my whole life, everything I’ve done wrong was trying to put some order in it.

-Until I got an epiphany: **I am** the **chaos**, ’cause the universe is chaos.
+Until I got an epiphany: **I am the chaos**, ’cause the universe is chaos.

 People are afraid of the the chaos ’cause they are evil, thereat they need rules (order) to keep’em in line.
-What they don’t known (or pretend not to know) is that the order is just an excuse for them to be evil.
+What they duno (or pretend notta know) is that the order‘s just an excuse for them to be evil.

 — Not my fault, only following orders.

 That sentence enables bad people to do bad things.
-But that’s okay!
+Like that’s okay!
 Everything is gonna be alright as long as we follow the rules – or maybe not.

 The evil is evil, even under order.